microsoft/xr-development-for-beginners/README.md

 # Introduction to XR Development

-> Authors, please review the [Author Guidance](Author_Guidance.md) file below before contributing to this project.
+> Authors, please review the [Author Guidance](Author_Guidance.md) file before contributing to this project.

 Azure Cloud Advocates at Microsoft are pleased to offer a <#>-week, <#>-lesson curriculum all about Extended Reality (XR) Development.
 Each lesson includes pre-lesson and post-lesson quizzes, written instructions to complete the lesson, a solution, and an assignment.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.